edualm/SeedTruck/README.md

 ## Features

  - Connect to Transmission seedboxes (support for other types of seedboxes is easy to add, but not implemented).
- - View torrents, their status, and remove them.
+ - View/manage torrents, their status, and remove them.
- - Import torrents, either using a torrent file or magnet link.
+ - Import torrents, either using a torrent file or magnet link, and assign labels to the torrents.

 ## License